 This chapter discusses the features and components of your system.
+Instructions on how to set up your system and connect basic and optional peripherals are also explained.

 External and internal structure

 Front panel

 Note: One pair of system keys are hung inside the front panel door.
 Additional duplicate keys can be found at the back of the system.